Shaping facts to feelings – debating intellectual dishonesty

 Alongside the chatbot sat a quieter, more insidious force: the algorithm itself.
 By 2025 it no longer simply organised information – it governed attention.
 What people saw, felt, and argued about was shaped less by importance than by engagement.
 To borrow from 20th century philosopher and communication theorist and educator Marshall McLuhan, the meme had become the message.
 Complex realities were compressed into images, slogans, clips, and talking points designed not to inform but to travel.
 The algorithm rewarded speed over reflection, certainty over doubt, heat over light.
 Politics, war, and grief were all flattened into content, stripped of context, and ranked by performance.
 What mattered most was not what was true or necessary, but what disseminated.

-Passion Without Wisdom
+Passion without Wisdom

 I wrote during the year that we seemed “full of passionate intensity” – Yeats’ phrase still apt in the twenty first century- but increasingly short on wisdom and insight.
 2025 confirmed it.
 Anger was everywhere, empathy highly selective, certainty worn like armour.
 People felt deeply but thought narrowly.
 Moral energy surged but rarely slowed into understanding.
 The problem was not indifference; it was excess – too much feeling, too little reflection.
 In that environment, nuance looked like weakness and patience like complicity.
 What was missing was not information, but judgement – the harder work of holding contradiction, of resisting instant conclusions, of allowing complexity to temper conviction.
 Passion was abundant.
 Insight, increasingly rare.